 Reading is a lifelong skill, and research shows that adult readers establish their reading habits most strongly during their middle school years.
 Additionally, any progress made during the regular school year is maintained when students read over the summer.
-With this philosophy in mind, we would like to share with you the requirements for summer reading for students who will enter the 2017-2018 school year as 8th graders.
+With this philosophy in mind, we would like to share with you the requirements for summer reading for students who will enter 8th grade for the upcoming school year.

 All students entering 8th grade need to complete two assignments over the summer.
 The first assignment is reading a novel and creating a Sticky Note Book Report and the second assignment is a creative writing piece.
 Follow the directions below, utilizing this document and the links found in this document to complete the following by the first day of school!

 1. Select a novel from the following options.
 DO NOT READ A NOVEL YOU HAVE ALREADY READ.
 If you have already read one of these novels, you may select another (the next) novel in the series.
 For example, if you have already read The Hunger Games, you may read Catching Fire even though it isn’t specifically written on the list below.
 Our goal is for you to find a series that you like and will continue to read or to find an author you enjoy so you’ll read other novels by him/her.

 ** Please note that, if your child is currently in the Special Education program or PEG program, additional information MAY be sent home explaining any possible modified summer reading requirements for his/her placement.

 ** Parents/Guardians** Although the following novels are intended for young adults, some include material/topics which you may not find suitable for your child.
 We encourage you to preview and/or read the novel beforehand.
 If you are not comfortable with any of the content, please select a different novel.